Queensland Academies | The High School of Choice for Gifted Students

 If you have a child in primary or middle school who shows exceptional ability, focus, and drive, Queensland Academies could be the perfect place for them to complete their high school years.

-The campuses of Queensland Academies provide a rich learning environment for talented, high-achieving students in Years 10 to 12.
+The campuses of Queensland Academies provide a rich learning environment for talented, high-achieving students in their high school years.
 Students at Queensland Academies enjoy premium world-class facilities and a support network that helps them to become independent critical thinkers, goal-oriented, and culturally aware, recognising their common humanity and shared guardianship of the planet.
 Graduates of Queensland Academies can anticipate access to many of the world’s most prestigious universities and take with them a lifelong love of learning and sense of purpose.